2024–2025 Canada Post labour dispute: Timeline

 On November 12, 2024, the CUPW issued a 72-hour strike notice, followed by a 72-hour lockout notice from Canada Post.
 The deadline for an agreement lapsed on November 15, thus triggering a nationwide strike.

 On November 28, 2024, Canada Post temporarily laid off some striking employees.
 In response, CUPW filed a complaint with the Canada Industrial Relations Board (CIRB), arguing that Canada Post violated the Canada Labour Code.
 In a notice posted to members, CUPW described the layoffs as a "scare tactic" meant to intimidate union members.

 On December 1, Canada Post presented a "framework" to CUPW in order to end the strike.
 CUPW said on their website that its negotiators were reviewing the framework documents.

 On December 9, CUPW reduced its wage increase demands from 24% over four years to a 19% raise.

 On December 12, Conservative Party Leader Pierre Poilievre asked Prime Minister Justin Trudeau when the government would step in to end the strike.
 Trudeau responded that the "best deals are made at the bargaining table".
 The following day, Labour Minister Steven MacKinnon declared an impasse in the talks, and directed the CIRB to order the postal workers back to work.
 The CIRB ordered the strikers to return to work by the morning of December 17.
 A group of strikers protested the decision at the Moncton office of Employment Minister Ginette Petitpas Taylor.

 As part of the CIRB's ruling, Canada Post's contracts with its employees were extended until May 2025 to give more time for negotiations.

 On May 19, 2025, CUPW gave notice that they would strike again starting on May 23, 2025.
 However, after a meeting with Canada Post on May 22, the union announced a ban on overtime work, averting a strike.

-On September 15, 2025, the CUPW instructed all their members to neither deliver nor process unaddressed flyers, escalating their strike action, but at the same time lifting their overtime ban.
+On September 15, 2025, CUPW instructed all their members to neither deliver nor process unaddressed flyers, escalating their strike action, but at the same time lifting their overtime ban.

-On September 25, 2025, following Minister Joël Lightbound's announcement to bring reforms to Canada Post; such as shuttering more rural post offices, allowing Canada Post greater ease in raising prices, more reliance on transporting mail by ground and ending home delivery service, the CUPW, calling it "an attack on our postal service and workers," announced a national strike effective immediately.
+On September 25, 2025, following Minister Joël Lightbound's announcement to bring reforms to Canada Post; such as shuttering more rural post offices, allowing Canada Post greater ease in raising prices, more reliance on transporting mail by ground and ending home delivery service, CUPW, calling it "an attack on our postal service and workers," announced a national strike effective immediately.

-On October 10, 2025, the CUPW announced that they would suspend the national strike in favour of a rotating strike, allowing mail delivery to resume.
+On October 10, 2025, CUPW announced that they would suspend the national strike in favour of a rotating strike, allowing mail delivery to resume.

+On November 21, 2025, the rotating strike was suspended when Canada Post and CUPW reached a tentative agreement for new contracts.